Home » Ted Bundy's Florida Sites » This Location

 Google Maps shortcut

-At the time, the Pensacola police believed that they were dealing with a car thief who had assaulted one of their officers in an attempt to evade arrest.
-They had no idea that the man before them was a serial killer and escaped convict who had claimed the lives of at least 30 women.
+Backup units arrived as Lee handcuffed the suspect.
+Pensacola police initially believed they were dealing with a car thief who had assaulted an officer to evade arrest.
+They were unaware the man was a serial killer and escaped convict who had murdered at least 30 women.

 Location